SajjiKazemi/syde572/README.md

-# syde572
+# These are the codes presented in TA tutorial sessions during the Fall 2023 term

+## Usage
-For running the codes, from within the working directory, create the conda environment (Updates weekly).
+For running the codes, from within the working directory, create the conda environment.

     conda env create --file syde572.yml